Intermittent Fasting Health Benefits

 It’s not safe for everyone, and there is a “right” and “wrong” way to go about intermittent fasting and specific ways to maximize your results (i.e., weight loss or muscle gain).

 No one else will tell you this stuff.
 Seriously, we know after reading hundreds of websites and studies.

 intermittent fasting health benfits

-We are two engineers who have been intermittent fasting for two-plus years.
+We are two engineers who have been intermittent fasting since 2018.
 When we couldn’t find an in-depth article that explained the science and health benefits of intermittent fasting, we researched to cover our bases.

 Table of Contents:

 Reduce my risk for cancer?

 Intermittent fasting is a way to control how, when, and where from your body creates energy.

 In simplified terms, after every meal, your body gets to work processing food, with the ultimate goal of supplying energy.
 In your stomach, acids and enzymes digest your food, breaking down carbohydrates into simple sugars called glucose.